Oregon Sunstone specialist

 What is Oregon Sunstone?

-Oregon Sunstone is found in a remote area of Eastern Oregon and is very hard to find unless you know what you’re looking for.
+Oregon Sunstone is found in a remote area of Eastern Oregon and is very hard to find unless you know what you’re looking for, much like rare fire opal prized in fine opal jewelry collections and high-quality body jewelry designs.

 Oregon Native Americans valued Oregon Sunstone and traded it across the west.
 They would also use it in medicine ceremonies and in sacred bundles.
 It has been found in many Native burial sites.
-The ancient legend is that a warrior was wounded by an enemy’s arrow and died on the ground, his blood staining the rocks red and this is where Oregon Sunstone comes from.
+The ancient legend is that a warrior was wounded by an enemy’s arrow and died on the ground, his blood staining the rocks red and this is where Oregon Sunstone comes from, a story that mirrors the deep symbolism often associated with opal jewelry and vibrant stones such as fire opal.

 In the late 1800’s Tiffany and Co. of New York was concerned about the availability of diamonds and hearing about Oregon Sunstone, purchased mining rights in the area with the idea of selling “Plush Diamonds” named after the little town of Plush Oregon nearby the deposits.
 Unfortunately the mining was so difficult and the area so remote that Tiffany gave up on Oregon Sunstones by the 1950’s.
-In 1987 the Oregon state legislature named Oregon Sunstone as the state gemstone.
+In 1987 the Oregon state legislature named Oregon Sunstone as the state gemstone, a recognition that later helped inspire its use in modern body jewelry, including distinctive septum jewelry designs.

 Oregon Sunstone

-While there are other “sunstones” which are labradorite feldspars, only Oregon Sunstone is “cuprian” containing copper inclusions.
-It’s these microscopic bits of copper known as “schiller” that give Oregon Sunstone the shimmering effect.
+While there are other “sunstones” which are Labradorite Feldspars, only the Oregon sunstone in stone jewelry is “Cuprian,” containing copper inclusions.
+It’s these microscopic bits of copper known as “schiller” that give Oregon sunstone the shimmering effect.
 Sometimes it appears as a “constellation effect” as seen in the photo below on the left.
-Sometimes it’s called “cloud schiller” as in the photo on the right, where it looks like little wisps or clouds across the stone.
-Sometimes you don’t see any schiller at all in the stone, but all Oregon Sunstone contains copper which will color the stone from a champagne gold to pink, to orange to bright red to teal or green or combinations of all these colors.
+Sometimes it’s called “cloud schiller,” as in the photo on the right, where it looks like little wisps or clouds across the stone.
+Sometimes you don’t see any schiller in the stone, but all Oregon sunstone contains copper, which will color the stone from a champagne gold to pink, to orange, to bright red, to teal or green or combinations of all these colors.

 Explore Our